 By looking forward to whatever can happen as though it would happen, he will soften the attacks of all ills, which bring nothing strange to those who have been prepared beforehand and are expecting them; it is the unconcerned and those that expect nothing but good fortune upon whom they fall heavily.
 Sickness comes, captivity, disaster, conflagration, but none of them is unexpected—I always knew in what disorderly company Nature had confined me.

-The Stoics encouraged a meditative practice of negative visualization called premeditatio malorum (premeditation of evils.)
+As popular books on Stoicism expound, the Stoics encouraged a meditative practice of negative visualization called premeditatio malorum (premeditation of evils.)
 As suggested by Aurelius in his prayer, premeditatio malorum consists of contemplating the potential challenges of the day ahead, thinking about which of the four cardinal virtues (courage, equanimity, self-control and wisdom) we may have to engage and how.
 By rehearsing not to resign ourselves to adversities, we’re prepared for a more considered response—we could forgive, forget, appreciate and empathize.

 As part of the premeditatio malorum practice, we’re to contemplate a priori potential difficulties, setbacks, and misfortunes.
 While envisaging all the difficulties and evils we could foresee seems like an unwholesome—perhaps even a morbid—exercise, the Stoics argue that this practice can help us react to bad news with equanimity and hence minimize the impact of bad news on our self-worth or confidence.
 If and when a bad thing should actually happen, our initial response would be to think that “this wasn’t totally unexpected.”
 While we’d rather it hadn’t happened, we would nevertheless not be surprised by it because this potential outcome was expected all along.

 Idea for Impact: Cultivate Equanimity and Manage Yourself First